uma-subbiah/ls--clone/README.md

 #### Contents

-- This directory is organised as:
+- This repository is organised as:

 ```
     ls